Gusii people

-The Abagusii (also known as Kisii (Mkisii/Wakisii) in Swahili, or Gusii in Ekegusii) are a Bantu speaking ethnic group indigenous to Kisii and Nyamira counties of former Nyanza, as well as parts of Kericho and Bomet counties of the former Rift Valley province of Kenya.
-They speak the Ekegusii language, which is classified with the Great Lakes Bantu languages.
+The Gusii people or Abagusii or Kisii are a Bantu speaking ethnic group indigenous to Kisii and Nyamira of former Nyanza, as well as parts of Kericho and Bomet counties of the former Rift Valley province of Kenya.

+They speak Ekegusii, classified among the Great Lakes Bantu languages and generally grouped with northeast Bantu-speaking populations.
+Recent studies, however, note that Ekegusii, along with Kuria, Simbiti, Ngurimi, Rangi, and Mbugwe, is structurally distinct from other Bantu languages, particularly in tense usage.

+They are noted for their soapstone sculptures, called chigware.

 Etymology

-The term Kisii is Swahili and originates from the colonial British administration, who used it in colonial Kenya to refer to the Abagusii people, as it was much easier to pronounce.
-The term Kisii, however, has no meaning in the Ekegusii language.
-In the Swahili language, the singular form is Mkisii and the plural form is Wakisii; the Swahili name for the Ekegusii language is Kikisii.
-The term is now popularly used in Kenya to refer to Abagusii people.
+The term Kisii is an exonym derived from Swahili that was adopted by the colonial British administration for official use.
+In the Swahili language, a single person is referred to as a Mkisii, the people as Wakisii, and their language as Kikisii.
+While the community traditionally refers to themselves as the Abagusii and their language as Ekegusii, the term "Kisii" has since become the most common designation within Kenya to identify both the people and their ancestral counties.

 Among the Abagusii, the name Kisii does not refer to the people, but to a town—Kisii, also called Bosongo or Getembe by the locals, is the major native urban centre of the Abagusii people.
-The name Bosongo is believed to have originated from Abasongo, which means "the whites" or "the place where white people settle(d))", referring to settlers living in the town during the colonial era.
+The name Bosongo is believed to have originated from Abasongo, which means "the whites" or "the place where white people settle(d)", referring to settlers living in the town during the colonial era.